olebole/irafdoc/doc/kpnocoude.identify.rst

   is no automatic fitting and refitting of the dispersion function.
   </p>
   <p>
-  The <tt>'l'</tt> key combines automatic fits with locating lines from the coordinate list.
+  The <span style="font-family: monospace;">'l'</span> key combines automatic fits with locating lines from the coordinate list.
 If two or more features are defined an initial fit is made.
 Then for each coordinate value in the coordinate list the pixel coordinate is determined and a search for a feature at that point is made.
 If a feature